cookie777/portfolio-website/posts/works/ios-hangout.md

   }
 ```

-#### How to suggest the routes
+### How to suggest the routes

 ![DispatchGroup](https://raw.githubusercontent.com/cookie777/images/main/works/2021-01-Hang-Out-Planner/back-end-fetching.webp)

-After a user decides their categories, this app asks api (yelp) to fetch related locations.
-It will ask serval times to get different time.
+After a user decides their categories, this app asks API (yelp) to fetch related locations.
+It will ask serval times to get different times.
 These fetching are executed as **async and concurrently**.
-Once all fetching have complete, we proceed to next step.
+Once all fetching has complete, we proceed to the next step.
 These processes were realized by using `DispatchGroup`.

 ```swift
     group.enter()